Reflections from Song of Songs or the Song of Solomon as part of the wisdom texts we’re exploring

 — performed by Lady Antebellum,

-Charles Kelley /
+written by Charles Kelley /

 Richard Belmont (monty) Powell / Anna Wilson